AdyGCode/ICT50220-Library-23S1/_docs/08-Adding-UUIDs.md

 }
 ```

-Now we can re-run our migrations and seeds from fresh and it will automatically add a UUID to the models that need them:
+Now we can re-run our migrations and seeds from fresh and it
+will automatically add a UUID to the models that need them:

 ```bash
 sail artisan migrate:fresh --seed --step
 ```

-> **Remember**: DO NOT use the `migrate:fresh` command on a *production database/application*.
+> **Remember**: DO NOT use the `migrate:fresh` command on a
+> *production database/application*.

+## Exercise: Adding UUIDs

+1. Create the required changes to add UUIDs to each of the
+tables, excluding Books.
+2. Check that the changes work by cheking that UUIDs are given
+when you add/edit/etc via the API.